oasis-tcs/openc2-ap-pac/ap-pac.md

 provide control over PAC in a manner that is independent of the instance of the PAC function.

+The PAC Actuator profile is oriented for commanding an OpenC2 Consumer that will, in turn, command other network components to retrieve the desired security posture attributes.
+The element receiving commands under the PAC Actuator profile is referred to here as an "Orchestrator Consumer", and an operating model for it is described in [Appendix E](#appendix-e-orchestrator-consumer-operating-model).

 All components, devices, and systems that provide PAC functionality MUST implement the identified OpenC2 Actions, Targets, Specifiers, and Arguments as specified in the